PGhzhang/IDD-Fa18-Lab1/README.md

 ## Part F. FRANKENLIGHT!!!

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.
+I took apart a wireless mouse.
+It's powered by a 1.5vv battery and the simplied schema is shown in the picture below:

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+This is a microchip on the board, located next to an optical mouse sensor.
+I suspect that the microchip converts analog movement of hand into digital signals that can be sent to computer through bluetooth.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+There's an optical mouse sensor on device, which measures light relfected back up from the desk, and this value is then sent to computer through microchip.
+There are also three click buttons on top of the device.
+When user wants to click and select things on the computer, this action is cuaght by the clicking action sensed by these push buttons.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**
+The wireless mouse is powered by a 1.5vv battery.
+Regulation of power is conducted by multuple resisters scatterd on the circut.

 **d.
 Is information stored in your device?
 Where?
 How?**
+I don't think information is stored in anyplace in the mouse.
+The mouse only transmits siginal to computer.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 **Describe what you did here.**

+I decided to put a LED starting from the old LED to ground.
+Since the circuts around the optical sensor and microchips are complex, I chose to avoid those parts and implant the new LED between the exisitng LED to ground.
+Thus, current flow from the high voltage to ground.

 ### 3. Build your light!